Statins

 - Statins lower cholesterol production by inhibiting the 3-hydroxy-3-methyl-glutaryl-coenzyme A (HMG-CoA) reductase enzyme.

-- CYP2C9 is a hepatic cytochrome P450 enzyme that is associated with the metabolism of fluvastatin, but does not affect other statins.
-Reduced CYP2C9 activity, caused by genetic variation in the CYP2C9 gene, increases systemic exposure to fluvastatin, which can predispose an individual to increased risk of fluvastatin muscle adverse events.
+- CYP2C9 is a hepatic cytochrome P450 enzyme that is associated with the metabolism of fluvastatin but does not affect other statins.
+Reduced CYP2C9 activity, caused by genetic variation in the CYP2C9 gene, increases systemic exposure to fluvastatin, which can predispose an individual to increased risk of fluvastatin-induced muscle-related adverse events.

-- Testing for SLCO1B1, CYP2C9 and ABCG2 is not currently available via the National Genomic Test Directory.
+- Genomic testing for variants in SLCO1B1, CYP2C9 and ABCG2 is not currently available via the National Genomic Test Directory.

 - Patients may present with pharmacogenomic information from other healthcare systems, clinical trials or, increasingly, from direct-to-consumer genomic testing (caution should be exercised when interpreting results from non-validated genomic tests).